A. J. Mundella: Legacy and reputation

 A biography finally appeared.
 Harry Armytage's A.J.Mundella 1825–1897 – The Liberal Background to the Labour Movement was published in 1951.
 He made good use of Ms Mundella's copious research in his book, and before its publication in academic papers and a radio broadcast.
 Mundella is regularly mentioned in volumes recording the Victorian hosiery business, the history of education, and early labour relations.
-A couple of academic theses have examined his political reputation.
+Academic theses have examined his political reputation.
 The Oxford Dictionary of National Biography completely rewrote his entry in 2004.

 But such occasional kick-starting has failed to fire the engine of modern-day regard for Mundella’s reputation.
-He is absent from the Encyclopaedia Britannica, and until very recently, Wikipedia’s entry was brief and incomplete.
+He is absent from the Encyclopaedia Britannica, and Wikipedia’s original article about him was brief and incomplete.
 There is no public monument to him.
 Mundella Grammar School in Nottingham no longer exists.
 A request in the mid-1980s for the installation of a commemorative blue plaque at Mundella's London home of 16 Elvaston Place was refused by English Heritage.
-Cope's portrait of Mundella is no longer on public display.
-The National Portrait Gallery in London has never shown – other than online – any of the Mundella likenesses it holds.

-Mundella’s contribution to British society, to education, to labour relations, to the trade unions, and to child protection remains almost, but not completely, forgotten.